theJYC/c-sharp_form_debug/README.md

     - N.B. `solution4.cs` is my optimal solution.
 - `suggestion.cs`: A bonus piece to illustrate a potential area of improvement in the code, in order to improve UX.
 - `/root/README.md`: Documentation that holds the directory map and the detailed index of the children files and subdirectory.
-- `/root/solutions/README.md`: Documentation that holds the summary of pro's and con's of each solution present in the directory, with further elaboration of the suggestion presented in `suggestions.cs`.